Updated Summer 2020

 How it works

 Next came the tyre.
 This was going to be hard, or so I thought.
-I double checked I had the direction arrow in the right orientation and then pushed the wheel down into the tyre using the folded metal plate which Tubliss supply, rim-lock down.
-Following the instructions closely (and having changed a few tyres in my time), the plate did genuinely help the core-fitted wheel slide into the tyre with less effort than normal, and if you kept pushing down as they advise, with a bit of many-armed Vishnu-ing I got the wheel inside the tyre walls.
+I double checked I had the direction arrow in the right orientation, then pushed the wheel down into the tyre using the folded metal plate which Tubliss supply, rim-lock down.
+Following the instructions closely (and having changed a few tyres in my time), the plate did genuinely help the core-fitted wheel slide into the tyre with less effort than normal.
+And if you kept pushing down as they advise, with a bit of multi-armed Vishnu-ing I got the wheel inside the tyre walls.

 With all this done the next step was to see if the system held air once everything’s pumped up.
 There’s no reason to think the mini tube got pinched, protected as it is inside the red plastic core.
 The key is the red liner sealing against the bead of the tyre to keep the tyre at the right pressure.
-You need to put 100 psi into the mini tube to make sure it seals and I doubt your average moto mini compressor will have the power to do that, but that should only be needed when you remove the tyre.
-The whole point of running tubeless is that punctures are simply plugged with the tyre in situ and the tyre reflated as normal.
+You need to put 100 psi into the mini tube to make sure it seals: You want to check your average mini compressor will have the power to do that, but because the volume is tiny it may be easier than you think – it’s not like pumping up a full sized moto tyre to 100 psi.

 A mate with Tubliss in his TTR has had no probs, including air freighting it around the world.
-He’s reminded me that putting sealant like Slime/Oko/Ultraseal is a good idea and over time helps seal the tyre right up.
-I did the same to the Tenere when I sealed those wheels (right) and if nothing else it helped highlight leaks out of the front.
+He’s reminded me that, as the video above mentions, injecting sealant like Slime/Oko/Ultraseal (right) is a good idea and over time helps seal the tyre right up.
+I did the same to the Tenere when I sealed those wheels (right) and if nothing else it helped highlight leaks oozing out of the front.